-My name is Joshua Preston and I am an activist, writer, and historian from Montevideo, Minnesota.
-In 2013 I graduated from the University of Minnesota Morris (Political Science & History) and am currently a Research Fellow at Baylor College of Medicine’s Center for Science and Law.
-There I do everything from big data analysis to helping with grants and administering large-scale studies.
-Since 2014 I have served as the assistant managing editor of the Journal of Science and Law and as a staff writer for Columbia University’s Voices in Bioethics.
+I am a researcher, writer, and activist from Montevideo, Minnesota.
+In 2013 I graduated from the University of Minnesota Morris (Political Science & History) and am currently a JD/MA Bioethics candidate in the University of Minnesota’s Joint Degree Program in Law, Science & Technology.
+Additionally, I am a Research Fellow at both the Center for Science and Law and Shen Neurolaw Lab.
+Since 2014 I have served as the assistant managing editor of the Journal of Science and Law and am a former staff writer for Columbia University’s Voices in Bioethics.

-In addition to my work at the Center, I am also a creative writer and historian.
-In both domains I tend to write about the Midwest, prairie populism, and space/place.
-I have presented on these topics at more than a dozen conferences, and for this work I have received the Humphrey School’s Mondale Research Fellowship (2013) and a Springboard for the Arts Hinge Arts Residency (2016).
-My work has appeared in Minnesota History, Rain Taxi Review, The Humanist, Popshot Magazine (UK), and elsewhere.
+In addition to studying law and bioethics, I am also a creative writer and historian.
+I write primarily about Midwestern literature, politics, and place.
+I have presented on these topics at more than a dozen conferences and have received numerous awards and honors.
+These include the Humphrey School’s Mondale Research Fellowship (2013), a Springboard for the Arts Hinge Arts Residency (2016), and a Minnesota Historical Society Legacy Research Fellowship (2017).
+My work has appeared in Minnesota History, Rain Taxi Review, MinnPost, The Humanist, and elsewhere.

-Lastly, I am an activist.
-While at the University of Minnesota I served as chairman of the Student Senate (2012) and later as a representative to the Board of Regents (2012-2013).
-Of this time, I am most-proud of the work I did getting the University to publicly support same-sex marriage (its most-controversial stand since opposing the Vietnam War).
-I am also a member of the Minnesota Democratic-Farmer-Labor Party, serving in multiple capacities including one term on its State Executive Committee (2012-2014).
+Lastly, at the University of Minnesota I have served as chairman of the Student Senate (2012) and two terms as a student representative to the Board of Regents (2012-13; 2017-Present).
+Of these experiences, I am most-proud of pushing the University to publicly support same-sex marriage (its most-controversial stand since opposing the Vietnam War).
+Additionally, I am also a member of the Minnesota Democratic-Farmer-Labor Party, serving in many capacities including one term on its State Executive Committee (2012-2014).
+Since August 2016 I have served as the DFL Party Historian.

 Email: JoshuaPPreston [at] Gmail [dot] com